Simbiat/HTTP20/README.md

 download(string $file, string $filename = '', string $mime = '', bool $inline = false, int $speedlimit = 10485760, bool $exit = true);
 ```
 Function to download files (or more precisely, feed them to client).
 Unlike other functions, that can be found, this one can:
-- Send proper headers both in positive and negative sitautions
+- Send proper headers both in positive and negative situations
 - Determine MIME type of the file based on extension, yet allow overriding both file name and MIME
 - Allow feeding file "inline" instead of as attachment
 - Limit speed, but in a way, that will limit the chances of exceeding allocated memory on server in a smart way